SidRichardsQuantum/Shors_Algorithm_Simulation/THEORY.md

 It is also possible for trivial factors $1$ and $N$ to be returned, such that the algorithm needs to be restarted with a different $a$.
 Otherwise, the non-trivial prime factors are returned.

-In this project, the first register state probabilities are plotted against the state index to display the period.
 We also time the algorithm for different pairs of $(N, a)$ and plot runtimes against $N$ and the total number of required qubits $2n$.

 # Default Example